Hydration is KEY

 Here’s a nice vegetable broth recipe that I like to make when juice fasting.

 Store up on caffeine-free herbal teas to be sipped between “meals”.
 Peppermint and chamomile teas are excellent in reducing the feeling of bloatedness.
 Oolong tea is good for those who want to lose weight.
-Rooibos and green tea are excellent sources of anti-oxidant.
+Rooibos may also be an excellent source of antioxidant.

 You can get creative and add other liquids to your juice fasting.
 Some examples are liquid chlorophyll, or mix spirulina/chlorella powder into your juice/water and drink.
 If available, you may also boil Chinese or Korean ginseng that helps filter toxins from your system.
 Not to be taken every day or excessively, as these are highly potent.